marcodelfiasco/dsp-benchmark/README.md

 make
 ```

+or just use scripts in the `scripts` directory.

 #### Caveats for WSL2
 If things do not work from WSL then you can try to set the following environment variables:
 ```